-If you have a company policy in place, it’s a good idea to review it with employees before weather becomes a problem.
+If you have a company policy in place, it’s a good idea to review it with employees before the weather becomes a problem.

 If you don’t have a policy, knowing the breakdown of your exempt and non-exempt employees is a good place to start.
 If the roads are impassable, how many employees would be unable to come to work or work from home?

 First, let employees know how they will be notified about office closings for inclement weather.
-You can either set up a text or email to go out to everyone in the morning or you can assess the weather in the evening and let everyone know that you will make the final call in the morning but that they should bring home their laptops as a precaution.
+You can set up a text or email to go out to everyone in the morning, or you can assess the weather in the evening and let everyone know that you will make the final call in the morning but that they should bring home their laptops as a precaution.

 Second, you’ll need to decide how employees will securely connect with the business and access files while working from home.